sdaros/curly/README.md

 Annotated with a comment:

-> In this report we will discuss about the importance of Open-Source Software {comment: since Richard Stallman will be reading this, you might want to change "Open-Source Software" to "Libre Software"}.
+> In this report we will discuss about the importance of Open-Source Software (comment: since Richard Stallman will be reading this, you might want to change "Open-Source Software" to "Libre Software").

 With proper application support, this curlytag could be turned into a comment.